 This group has come up with a list of areas for improvement to address this issue.
-That’s how the TechIsland association was established.
-Its initial goal was to help accelerate the tech industry's growth and place Cyprus on the global tech map.
+That’s how the TechIsland organisation was established.
+Its mission is to help accelerate the tech industry's growth and place Cyprus on the global tech map.

-Within just a few months, 137 tech companies employing over 7,000 people in Cyprus joined the association.
+Within just a few months, 137 tech companies employing over 8750 people in Cyprus joined the organization.
 Together, they released the manifesto explaining their vision, key areas of focus, and goals.

 Currently, TechIsland has set an ambitious mission to make the tech industry the most impactful driver of GDP growth, tax revenue increase, and job market expansion on the island by the year 2030.